Timestamp handling

 If Lumi doesn't automatically detect the timestamp in a JSON file upload, you can designate the time zone and time format using the same options.
 Specify the timestamp configuration directly in the file upload UI rather than creating a pipeline.

-Note that Lumi automatically detects the timestamps from supported CSV files.
+Lumi automatically detects the timestamps from Splunk CSV format.

 User account time zone